A reader living in Zürich, Switzerland has sent in a recording of the Christmas Eve service at the Zürich’s St. Peter Church.

-The priest is reciting the search-for-God story titled The God Is Where the Love Is by Leo Tolstoy, then the magnificent music is followed by the breathtaking pauses and rustles, the candle light is shared, the fund-raising begins, and a parishioner’s mobile phone sends out a distinctive plea for recharge.
+The priest is reciting The God Is Where the Love Is by Leo Tolstoy, then the magnificent music is followed by the breathtaking pauses and rustles, the candle light is shared, the fund-raising begins, and a parishioner’s mobile phone sends out a distinctive plea for recharge.

-Apart from providing us with this outstanding hour-long (!) recording, Evgeny has kindly made a second-by-second transcript of it.
+Apart from providing us with this outstanding hour-long (!) recording, our reader has kindly made a second-by-second transcript of it.
 That’s just fantastic.

 01. [0:00 – 2:55] Music.
 Pipe organ.
 Stille Nacht, one of the most widely known Christmas carols.